3 Factors that drives you to SEO trends in 2017

 The other driving force is the need for responsive websites.
 As more and more people access the internet through hand held devices, the content needs to fit into any size of screen automatically.

 Google’s Mobilegeddon algorithm favors your website if it is easy mobile friendly and responsive.
-The definition of mobile-friendly includes things like fast load times, elegant viewing in any device and catchy content condensation for any topic on your website.
+The definition of mobile-friendly includes things like fast load times, elegant viewing in any device and catchy content condensation for any topic on

 Artificial intelligence, personal assistants, AMP, these are all changing the way search engines look at your website.
 They add more layers to the interaction between page and search engine but make the interaction between your customer and your webpage easier.